 Fast Orthodontic Care Right When You Need It

 99% of our patients start treatment and experience absolutely zero problems on their journey towards a new smile, but of course, some encounter bumps along the way.
 If you or your child find yourselves dealing with a damaged appliance or pain, don’t hesitate to reach out to the team at Serenity Orthodontics.
-Dr. Podray, your emergency orthodontist in Cumming, GA, is able to handle every type of urgent situation you can imagine, and we’re happy to schedule same-day appointments as well so patients can get the care they need without delay.
+Dr. Podray and Dr. Lewis, your emergency orthodontists in Cumming, GA, are able to handle every type of urgent situation you can imagine, and we’re happy to schedule same-day appointments as well so patients can get the care they need without delay.

 Why Choose Serenity Orthodontics for Orthodontic Emergencies?

 - Same-Day Appointments Available

 - Orthodontist with Nearly a Decade of Experience

 - Happy to Help Adults & Children Alike

 How to Handle Different Types of Orthodontic Emergencies

 What counts as an orthodontic emergency?
 It’s basically any situation that involves excessive oral pain or discomfort as well as an orthodontic appliance.
 If you’re having any trouble with your child’s braces or your own treatment, go ahead and give us a call.
 We’ll let you know if you can handle it yourself or whether you should come see us right away.
 In the meantime, here are a few things you can do during some of the most common orthodontic emergencies…

 After braces have been put on or adjusted, or a patient switches to a new clear aligner, some slight oral discomfort is perfectly normal.
 This should go away after a few days and taking an OTC medication or rinsing with warm salt water can help in the interim.
 If the pain persists for about a week, however, you should give our office a call.